-Wishing Stone Ceremony Enhancement: Exchanging wedding rings is a fairly modern trend.
+Using One Wishing (or Oathing) Stone for the Vows: Exchanging wedding rings is a fairly modern trend.
 In ancient Celtic times, it was traditional for betrothed couples to swear an oath on a stone.
-It is argued that this is where wedding vows came from.
-It is very easy, and effective, to incorporate this tradition into your ceremony.
+It is argued that this is where wedding vows came from - and the phrase 'set in stone'.
+It is very simple, and striking, to incorporate this tradition into your ceremony.
 All that you need is a rock or stone.
 It doesn't get much easier!

-Another alternative, that works very well, is for everyone at the wedding to be given a stone at the beginning of the ceremony and they are asked to hold it.
+Another alternative, that works very well, is for the couple and guests to each be given a stone at the beginning of the ceremony and they are asked to hold it.

 Towards the end of the ceremony your Celebrant may say words similar to these:

-After a short time, your Celebrant will hold out a suitable container and may say:
+After a short time, your Celebrant, or nominated guest, will hold out a suitable container and may say: